stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Go Development

-Use Homebrew to install [Go](https://go.dev/):
+Use either [mise](https://mise.jdx.dev/) or Homebrew to install the _go_ tool.
+To install [Go](https://go.dev/) with Homebrew, enter this command:

     brew install golang

 This provides the standard command-line tools for Go.

 The current version of Go includes support for dependency management with [modules](https://blog.golang.org/using-go-modules).
 Use modules for new projects.
-Some existing projects still use [dep](https://golang.github.io/dep/), or an older tool.
+Some older projects may use [dep](https://golang.github.io/dep/), or another tool.

 #### Setting a GOPATH